 A clear definition is very important to decision-makers because they have to declare whether an incident occurred or not.
 An incident is not a grey zone, it either starts the process involving the entire team or it does not.
 Every incident that is declared should be treated equally, without severity assessment.
-Since the activities involved in the process are extensive and may have business continuity impact, the decision-maker must clearly know, when to “press the red button”.
+Since the activities involved in the process are extensive and may have a business continuity impact, the decision-maker must clearly know, when to “press the red button”.

 The incident response process is divided into several phases that should be included in the plan.
 These phases should be followed strictly, no matter the temptation.

-- Preparation: This is the most important phase of the IRP and it involves defining all of the above elements: the CSIRT, assets, and the scope of what is considered an incident.
+- Preparation: This is the most important phase of incident response and it involves defining all of the above elements: the CSIRT, assets, and the scope of what is considered an incident.
 It also involves training the resources and even performing trials, tabletop exercises, and mock attacks to see whether everything is working as intended.
 The key to the success of the preparation phase is to avoid any chaos in the organization in the case that an incident is declared.

 - Identification: This phase involves two key activities.
 One is the preliminary investigation that leads to the declaration of an incident.
 This phase involves only part of the team: the decision-makers and the technical resources that provide intelligence.
 Note that the report of a potential incident might also come from external sources, for example, from your customers, partners, or even law enforcement, so communications personnel might also be involved.
 The incident is declared during this phase and if so, a detailed investigation is required to know, which assets are potentially affected by the incident and must be involved in the next phases.
 For example, if an attacker breaches your web application, you must identify whether this affects connected servers or even the entire network.
 Note that after identification is complete, your communications and legal/compliance resources should already start working on their tasks.

 - Containment: Once the character and the scope of the incident are clearly identified by technical resources, you must decide which assets must be contained.
-Containment is absolutely necessary and this phase cannot be skipped, even if you are tempted to eradicate the threat as soon as possible.
-If not contained, the attacker might be still working in parallel with your team and keep spreading to other, currently unaffected systems.
+Containment is absolutely necessary for short-term mitigation and this phase cannot be skipped, even if you are tempted to eradicate the threat as soon as possible.
+If not contained, the attacker might be still working in parallel with your team on escalation and keep spreading to other, currently unaffected systems.
 Containment means isolating the affected assets from unaffected assets.
 However, they are often not taken offline (even temporarily) because this may make eradication more difficult.
 The containment phase ends with a decision that affected assets are securely isolated and the attacker is cut off.

 - Elimination: After the affected assets are contained, your technical resources start eliminating the consequences of the incident.
-This means, for example, removing malware, fixing vulnerabilities, restoring systems from safe backups, etc. The elimination phase ends with a decision that all the technical consequences of the incident are eradicated and the systems are secured.
+This means, for example, removing malware, fixing vulnerabilities, restoring systems from safe backups, patching, etc. The elimination phase ends with a decision that all the technical consequences of the incident are eradicated and the systems are secured.

 - Lessons learned: This activity does not have to be performed immediately after the incident is closed.
 Sometime after the incident, it is useful to reassemble the key resources from the incident response team, especially all the decision-makers, and analyze how well the incident was handled.
 As a result, the process might go back to the preparation phase to involve more resources in the team, shift responsibilities, or provide extra training if not all team members performed well enough.

-An IRP for Web Security?
+An IRP for web security?

 Get the latest content on web security